TheDreigon/JavaInterviewCalendarAPI/README.md

 To use it, simply:
 * Enter your Postman workspace
-* Enter the API Endpoint where it says, “Enter request URL” (you can create a new request by clicking the "+" sign at the top, near "Search Postman"), select the desired method (GET, POST, PUT, DELETE) for that request, and fill any needed parameter and Body payload (type is "raw: JSON" and the Calendar object (temporary example entity) currently only has two editable properties - `"name": "String"` and `"description": "String"`)
+* Enter the API Endpoint where it says, “Enter request URL” (you can create a new request by clicking the "+" sign at the top, near "Search Postman"), select the desired method (GET, POST, PUT, DELETE) for that request, and fill any needed parameter and Body payload (type is "raw: JSON")
 * Click Send and verify the result

-You can even create request collections (left tab) based on the HTTP requests you want to save.
+You can even create request collections (left sidebar) based on the HTTP requests you want to save.

 ### Closing Remarks

 While the application is simple for now, it will suffer maintenance and evolution.
+Different "pr" branches have different API versions.

 If you have any remarks yourself, feel free to send me a message.

-Thank you.
+Thank you